Combining lessons from agricultural history with biotechnological insights could reverse soil loss, according to our experts.

 Biotechnology could wean crops off the addictive chemical cocktails they have become dependent upon.
 And, in a Back to the Future scenario, we could even recycle sewage in industrial scale biorefineries to create a modern example of a sustainable, circular economy.

 “A sustainable soil-centric reengineering of the agricultural system then leads to lower requirements for fertiliser inputs and pesticide application, as well as reduced irrigation, thus safeguarding finite natural resources,” the two researchers told the gathering of policy makers and fellow researchers.

-Perhaps the biggest hurdle to adopting this approach, however, is not the technical and scientific challenges, but the political, economic and social obstacles.
+However, the biggest hurdle to adopting this approach is not technical or scientific.
+Instead it is the political, economic and social obstacles.
+Duncan and Colin explain.
 “To facilitate such a wholesale redesign of the agricultural system, we need to assess the potential scientific, economic, cultural and political impediments to this happening.
 And we need to resolve the potential benefits of this redesign for sustainability.

 In doing so, we could create a soil fit for future generations, reducing our dependence on energy-intensive and non-renewable inorganic fertiliser supplies as well reducing pollution in watercourses as a result of fertiliser run-off.”

 You can find out more about this new model to reverse soil loss in our briefing note: A sustainable model for intensive agriculture.

 Grantham Centre researchers come from across disciplines at the University of Sheffield to work on soil.
 As a result we have a range of experts from science to social science researching soil.
 Find out more Soil research at the Grantham Centre.

 Edited by Claire Moran.
 Photo by sergio souza from Pexels.